Point Valaine: Synopsis

 The play is set in the Point Valaine hotel on a small island in the British West Indies.
 The hotel is owned and run by Linda Valaine, an attractive woman aged between thirty-five and forty-five.
 One of the guests at the hotel is the writer Mortimer Quinn, who coaxes Linda into telling him her life story.
-She was a missionary's daughter, brought up locally; to escape the oppressive religious environment she married a Frenchman, though not in love with him, and went to live in Lyons.
+She was a missionary's daughter, brought up locally; to escape the oppressive religious environment she married a Frenchman, though not in love with him, and went to live in Lyon.
 He was killed in the First World War, and she returned to the island, changed its name from Shark Point to Point Valaine, and turned the mission station into a hotel.
 Quinn asks her about the life story of her interesting and mysterious Russian head waiter, Stefan, but she tries to change the subject.
 After parting company from Quinn, Linda goes to her room, where she is joined by Stefan, who, it becomes clear, is her lover.

 Among new arrivals at the hotel is Martin Welford, a gallant young airman, recuperating from crashing and getting lost in the jungle.
 He falls in love with Linda, who tells him she is too old for him, but eventually falls into his arms.
 Stefan discovers the affair and makes his jealousy and his relationship with Linda very plain to Martin, who is appalled.
 Linda realises that Martin will never speak to her again, and angrily renounces Stefan.
 She tells him she has never loved him and will never forgive him: "Go away and die!".
 Unseen by Linda he jumps from the balcony into the sea.

 The next morning the disillusioned Martin is comforted by Quinn, who has guessed about the sexual triangle.
 He tells the young man that when he is older he will be able to look back with detachment and feel sorry for Linda.
 The assembled guests are interrupted at their breakfasts by the shrieking of the hotel's maid outside.
 Quinn goes to investigate, and returns to report that Stefan has been found drowned.
 Linda "in a harsh, cold voice" speaks Stefan's epitaph: "I must see about engaging a new head waiter".